 Well, that's Easter over and done with.
 But what is the relevance of an egg?
 I thought Easter was about Jesus getting nailed to a big cross then dying?
 I can't see the egg connection myself.
 Still, I guess that somewhere there is one.

 Staying with the whole church/religion theme, let me tell you about something that has somewhat annoyed me recently.
-A friend of mine came up to Birkenhead this past weekend with his wife and on Sunday she went to a local church she used to attend which I'll call the 'We're all Christian Centre' to protect its identity.
+A friend of mine came up to Birkenhead this past weekend with his wife and on Sunday she went to a local church she used to attend which,to protect its identity, I'll call the 'We're all Christian Centre.'

 I suppose though it's the price of my infamy within the 'We're all Christian Centre.'
-After all, I was once a member of that place myself.
+After all, I was once an atendee of that church that many people have labelled a cult.
 Some four years ago (1994) the preacher, who I'll call Rev. Paul Epsom, took exception to the fact that his hormonally-charged daughter, who I'll call Natasha, visited my flat on many occasions looking for something more than spiritual input.

 This was somehow all my fault and Daddy decided that he'd put an end to Natasha's little visits by booting me out of his dodgy cult-like church without so much of a word of warning.